AviatrixSystems/Docs/StartUpGuides/oracle-aviatrix-cloud-controller-startup-guide.rst

 ===============================================

-The Aviatrix cloud network solution consists of two components, the controller and gateways, both of which are cloud VMs.
-Gateways are launched from the controller console to specific VCNs.
-This guide helps you to launch the controller in OCI.
+The Aviatrix cloud network solution consists of two components, the Controller and Gateways, both of which are cloud VMs (Virtual Machines).
+Gateways are launched from the Controller console to specific VCNs.
+This guide helps you to launch the Controller in OCI.

+* Preparing Your Account in OCI
+* Subscribing to the Controller
+* Accessing the Controller
+* Onboarding Your OCI Account to your Aviatrix Controller

 ..
 Important::